 Everyday, crew around the world come into contact with hundreds of different people from all walks of life.
-I’m sure most crew will agree that the passengers we welcome onboard our aircraft can make or break our day.
+I’m sure most of us will agree that the passengers can make or break our day.

 Here we take a look at the different types of passengers your hard working flight attendants have to deal with.
 If you are a member of the flying public have a read through and see which category you fall in to.

 Arseholes.
 Many passengers will fall into this category and there will be at least one on every flight.
 It’s not just on board you’ll find them.
 They’ll be robbing your parking space in the car park and then moaning on the bus to the terminal.
 They’ll be in the queue for check-in or security, kicking up a fuss and you can guarantee that they will be sat next to you for that eight-hour trip across the Atlantic.
 Arseholes, found everywhere.

 Business Men.
 This type of passenger can go one of two ways.
 Most are good, regular travellers who know the rules and don’t need asking to do anything twice.
 Occasionally though, there’s the demanding t*@ts who think that we’re there to be their personal bloody assistant.
-I don’t think so.
+I don’t think so!

 Cabin Crew.
 Positioning, dead-heading or going away on a well deserved holiday.
 The majority will be good, keep quiet and not be too demanding.
 But as the saying goes, ‘there’s always one’.
 They’ll watch intently as you carry out your procedures and service because most of us just can’t switch off.
 Then they’ll judge you if they think it’s not as good as they do it on their airline.

 Delayed.
 They’ll be angry, they’ll be abusive and it will be all our fault.
 “Certainly sir, I’ll see what I can do about the fog”.
 Put it this way, if it’s a ‘tech’ delay, I’d much rather they sorted the dodgy engine on terra firma, than have it explode at 39,000 feet, wouldn’t you?